 How a Flu Vaccine Protects You

 There are many strains (types) of flu viruses.
-Medical experts predict which 3 strains are most likely to make people sick each year.
-Flu vaccines are made from these strains.
+Medical experts predict which strains are most likely to cause the disease each year and the flu vaccines are made from these strains.
 With the shot, inactivated ("killed") flu viruses are injected into your body.
-The viruses in the vaccine cannot make you sick.
-But it does prompt the body to make antibodies to fight these flu strains.
+The viruses in the vaccine cannot make you sick, but it does prompt the body to make antibodies to fight these flu strains.
 If you're exposed to the same strains later in the flu season, the antibodies will fight off the virus.

-- People with chronic health problems (such as diabetes, chronic lung disease, asthma, or heart failure)
+- People with chronic health problems (such as diabetes, chronic lung or kidney disease, asthma, or heart failure)

 - People receiving certain medical treatments